-There are no hard/fast rules on sizing, but in general, I personally think a medallion looks best if it’s AT LEAST the width of the light fixture, or up to 1.5x, maybe 2x LARGER.
+There are no hard or fast rules on sizing, but in general, I personally think a medallion looks best if it’s AT LEAST the width of the light fixture, or up to 1.5x, maybe 2x LARGER.

 If you’re debating between two sizes, go for the larger one.
-By using a medallion, we’re attempting to draw the eye up, and make the room look a bit grander.
+By using a medallion, we’re attempting to draw the eye up and make the room look a bit grander.
 So bigger is probably better in this particular case.

 That being said, don’t go nuts.
-If your fixture is only 20″ wide, a medallion that is 4x that width will look silly, goose.
+If your fixture is only 20″ wide, a medallion that is 4x that width will look silly, you goose.

-** Important sizing note: When choosing your medallion, you need to make certain that the center hole in your chosen medallion is SMALLER than the canopy for your light fixture!!
-If the center hole is too big, then not only will it look silly, but the canopy won’t help to hold your medallion in place.**
+Important Sizing Note: When choosing your medallion, you need to make certain that the center hole in your chosen medallion is SMALLER than the canopy for your light fixture!!
+If the center hole is too big, then not only will it look silly, but the canopy won’t help to hold your medallion in place.

-2. Paint medallion if desired.
+2. Paint the medallion if desired.

 Not a requirement, but if you would like to paint the medallion to match or contrast your ceiling, it’s always easiest to do it before it’s installed on the ceiling.